bravecourse/personalSite/README.md

 # personalSite lessons

+Hello!
+This is a guide/answer key/lesson plan for the Brave Course personal site project!

-There are six versions of the personal Site.
+There are six versions of the personal site project.
 Each version implements new HTML tags, CSS styling, and web design principles, increasing in complexity and skill.

 Each version has a README.md file to view and a txt.file to download with the lessons, steps, and the HTML/CSS skill being introduced.